ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

 ## Targets

-The new model would be organized around *targets*.
+A new model could be organized around *targets*.
 A target might be characterized by the following properties:

   - A target has both internal and external components.